skeefree/jquery_pagination/README.rst

 	initialized.
 If you load your content with AJAX and already show content whey you initialize the pagination, you should set this to false.

+before_select_page_callback
+	Similar to callback, but this fires before the pagination links render.
+	A return of false will prevent the page switch from occurring and will stop the event's propagation.

 Triggering pagination with custom events
 ----------------------------------------
 There may be use cases where you want to change the pagination from your own